GispoCoding/snowplow_fdw/README.md

 1. Install docker and docker-compose.
 2. Run `docker-compose up -d --build` (if you are not running with root permissions add `sudo` in the beginning of each command)
-3. Install snowplow_fdw foreign data wrapper with: `docker-compose exec postgis-db bash /scripts/dev_install.sh`
+3. Install snowplow_fdw Foreign Data Wrapper with: `docker-compose exec postgis-db bash /scripts/dev_install.sh`
-4. If you make any changes to the code, just repeat the installation (steps 3-9)
+4. Run `docker ps` to find out postgis-db docker name (`<postgis-db-name>` in next)
-5. Run `docker ps` to find out postgis-db docker name (`<postgis-db-name>` in next)
+5. Run `docker cp docker/pg_hba.conf snowplow_fdw_<postgis-db-name>:/etc/postgresql/12/main/`
-6. Run `docker cp docker/pg_hba.conf snowplow_fdw_<postgis-db-name>:/etc/postgresql/12/main/`
+6. Run `docker-compose exec postgis-db bash`
-7. Run `docker-compose exec postgis-db bash`
+7. Run `chown postgres:postgres /etc/postgresql/12/main/pg_hba.conf` and `exit`
-8. Run `chown postgres:postgres /etc/postgresql/12/main/pg_hba.conf` and `exit`
+8. Restart with `docker-compose restart postgis-db`

-9. Restart with `docker-compose restart postgis-db`
+If you make any changes to the code, just repeat the installation (steps 3-9).
 Stop database with `docker-compose stop` and start it next time with `docker-compose start`.

 ## Production (tested in Debian buster)